shira1008/Store-Project/README.md

 ### index.js
 responsible of index.html functionality:

-             - Utils.js - contain: api url for all projects, url for single project , get element function, formattedPrice

  - fetchProducts.js - fetching all the products from the API

  - store.js - add and get products to and from the local storage checking if the products is in the local storage if not return [].

  - displayProducts.js - in index.html , display the products that have featured = true(index.js)
         - setupCart.js - add the items to cart
         - save the items in the storage

+####   Utils.js - contain: api url for all projects, url for single project , get element function, formattedPrice

 ## products.html
 ### products.js